Skip to main content

 # Check lock details:

-$ cloudstic break-lock -store s3 -store-path my-bucket
+$ cloudstic break-lock -store s3:my-bucket

 Locks removed: